Bio-Chain/BioChainer/README.md

 cd BioChainer
 ```

-Edit line 24 on `bot.py` with your bot token and the next line with the @ that is contained in the last chain participant, then run the bot:
+Edit `config.json` with your bot token and the next line with the @ that is contained in the last chain participant (without the @), then run the bot:
 ```bash
 ./bot.py
 ```